DocuWare/REST-Sample-TS/README.md

 [Project References](./docs/README.md)

 ## More information
-Feel free take also a look on https://developer.docuware.com
+Feel free and take also a look on https://developer.docuware.com